Domestic, Commercial and Industrial Installations

 Please contact the Synchronised Power & Energy Solutions installers team for an EV Charging Station site survey or to discuss your electric vehicle charging project.
 We are an approved installer for electric car chargers including the myenergi Zappi range and several other leading electric car charger manufacturers.
 Our installer team provides complete charger installation including training and handover.

-Syncronised Power & Energy Solutions are EV charger installer certified and operate across North Wales with engineers covering Anglesey (Bangor depot), Clwyd, Conwy (Llandudno depot), Denbighshire (Prestatyn depot), Flintshire (Mold depot), Gwynedd and Wrexham borough counties.
+Renewable Energy Supplies are certified EV charger installers and operate across North Wales with engineers covering Anglesey (Bangor depot), Clwyd, Conwy (Llandudno depot), Denbighshire (Prestatyn depot), Flintshire (Mold depot), Gwynedd and Wrexham borough counties.
+If you need electric car charging points for your home or business please contact us for a same day quotation.